Michigan State University College of Human Medicine: Upper Peninsula Region

-Midland Regional Campus
+Midland Region

-The Midland Regional Campus is based in Midland, but students at this campus also have clerkships in hospitals in Saginaw, Alma, Clare, and Gladwin.
+The Midland Regional Campus is based in Midland, but students at this campus also have clerkships in hospitals in Alma, Clare, and Gladwin.
 This campus was formerly known as the Saginaw campus, but the headquarters moved to Midland as of July 2011.
+Students at this campus have the opportunity to participate in the Rural Community Health Program to earn the Leadership in Rural Medicine Certificate.
+Approximately 20 third- and fourth-year medical students are at this campus.